-Shovell’s Ships 1707
+Shovell’s Ships, 1707

-Warships commanded by English admiral Sir Cloudesley Shovell approached the Scilly Islands, near the mouth of the English Channel.
+Warships commanded by English Adm.
+Sir Cloudesley Shovell approached the Scilly Islands, near the mouth of the English Channel.
 Shovell’s navigators had misjudged their location, and his flagship, HMS Association—sailing at night and in the fog—hit the outer rocks and sank, along with the Romney, the Eagle, and a smaller fire ship.
 Probably 2,000 died.
 Parliament responded by offering £20,000 to anyone who could devise a means to accurately calculate longitude.

-HMS Royal George 1782
+HMS Royal George, 1782

 The 100-gun first-rate ship of the line met its end while undergoing repairs at Spithead, in the south of England.
 To expose the hull for workers, numerous guns had been moved to port to force the ship to lean.
 When it began to settle, the guns were shifted back and the George righted itself.
 Minutes later, however, the ship sank without warning.
 A court-martial concluded that rotten timbers had given way.
 Roughly 1,200 lives were lost.

-USS Monitor 1862
+USS Monitor, 1862

-Likened to a cheese box on a raft, the ungainly ironclad was a revolutionary warship hurriedly constructed to face down the CSS Virginia, a Confederate ironclad.
+Likened to a cheese box on a raft, the ungainly ironclad USS Monitor was a revolutionary warship hurriedly constructed to face down the CSS Virginia, a Confederate ironclad.
 The steam-powered vessel had an extremely low freeboard and mounted two big cannons in a revolving turret.
 Though it survived its legendary clash with the Virginia at Hampton Roads on March 9, 1862, it was barely seaworthy and sank near Cape Hatteras in a storm on December 31.

-HMS Victoria 1893
+HMS Victoria, 1893

-This was the flagship of Vice Admiral Sir George Tryon, commander in chief of Britain’s Mediterranean Fleet and a martinet who put his ships through fiendishly complicated maneuvers.
+This was the flagship of Vice Adm.
+Sir George Tryon, commander in chief of Britain’s Mediterranean Fleet and a martinet who put his ships through fiendishly complicated maneuvers.
 While performing such evolutions near Lebanon, HMS Camperdown accidentally rammed the Victoria after the two ships miscalculated their turning circles.
 The calamity was so unforeseen that Victoria’s watertight doors were left open during the operation.
 Seawater flooded the battleship, and 358 men, including Tryon, were lost when it sank.